Gabriella Di Laccio

 Gabriella Di Laccio, MBE is a Brazilian operatic soprano, recording artist, public speaker, curator, and activist.
 She performs in the opera seria genre of the Baroque, as well as in Classical, Romantic and contemporary repertoire, and her career spans opera, oratorio and chamber music.
 Recognised by conductor Sir Charles Mackerras as “a singer of outstanding talent,” she has performed leading roles such as Cleopatra (Giulio Cesare), Semele (Semele), Adina (L’elisir d’amore), Musetta (La Bohème), Susanna (Le nozze di Figaro), Despina (Così fan tutte), and Zerlina (Don Giovanni).
 She appears regularly on major international stages and with ensembles including Florilegium, Il Festino, Di Profundis, and the Baroque Orchestra of Mercosur.

 Listed among the BBC’s 100 Women in 2018, Di Laccio is also the founder of the Donne Foundation, dedicated to achieving gender equality in music.

 In June 2025 she was appointed a Member of the Order of the British Empire (MBE) for services to music and gender equality.
-She is Brazilian by birth and also shares Italian and British citizenships.
+She is Brazilian by birth and also holds Italian and British citizenships.

 Career

-Di Laccio was born in Brazil and has Italian and Brazilian nationalities.
+Di Laccio was born in southern Brazil and has Italian and Brazilian nationalities.
 She began her singing career under the guidance of the Brazilian soprano Neyde Thomas and graduated with distinction from the University of Music and Fine Arts of Paraná, Brazil.
 Whilst still at college, Di Laccio joined the Guaira Theatre Opera Company in Brazil and made her professional debut as Barbarina in The Marriage of Figaro.
 Her early success continued when she was offered a place as a soprano soloist at the Camerata Antiqua of Curitiba concert touring group with whom she performed extensively throughout her native country for many years as a soloist.
 Di Laccio continued her education at the Royal College of Music in London, where she gained post graduate diplomas in opera performance and as an early music specialist.

 Operatic roles include Adina (L'elisir d'amore), Gilda (Rigoletto), Cleopatra (Giulio Cesare), Adele (Die Fledermaus), Despina (Così fan tutte), Zerlina (Don Giovanni), Susanna (The Marriage of Figaro), Semele (Handel), Musetta (La bohème) among others.
 Baroque opera productions include Platée by Rameau at the Athens Concert Hall in Athens, L'Orfeo by Monteverdi and Dido and Aeneas by Purcell with the English Bach Festival in London.

 As a performer of the Baroque repertoire she has sung with the Amaryllis Consort, Il Festino, Concerto Instrumentale, Di Profundis, Baroque Orchestra of Mercosur and Baroque ensemble Florilegium.

 On 4 March 2013 she was awarded the Classical Act of the Year 2012 in the Latin-UK Awards sponsored by Spain's Air Europa.

 On 11 November 2016 she launched her first solo album Bravura featuring virtuosity arias and instrumental pieces from the Baroque period.